datahappy1/mssql_to_redshift_data_transfer_tool/README.md

 > Note that this tool's internal database MSSQL_to_Redshift has to be installed at the same host where your source MSSQL databases are located.
 > Another option is to use Linked Servers
 2) Don't forget to setup the project-scoped settings like the AWS S3 bucket name, the maximum csv filesize in MB, database names and others using [settings.py](https://github.com/datahappy1/mssql_to_redshift_data_transfer_tool/blob/master/mssql_to_redshift_data_transfer_tool/settings.py)
-3) Make sure you've got your AWS Redshift tables ready ( the Redshift tables need to be named exactly like the tables configured in `MSSQL_to_Redshift.mngmt.ControlTable` MSSQL table )
+3) Make sure you've got your AWS Redshift tables ready
+> Redshift tables need to be named exactly like the tables configured in `MSSQL_to_Redshift.mngmt.ControlTable` MSSQL table
 4) Set the Pythonpath env.variable
 5) Try running this tool with the `--Dryrun` argument first set to `true`
 6) Now you can go and configure the databases, schemas and table names that will be transferred over to AWS Redshift in the `MSSQL_to_Redshift.mngmt.ControlTable` MSSQL table